 Bullying can take many different forms and this depends a lot on the context.
 But somewhere involved is likely to be verbal threats, a sense of threat to your livelihood / income / wellbeing, physical intimidation or assault, defamation or ridicule (common in cyberbullying).
 A useful definition for bullying is repeated behaviour with intent to hurt another, which leaves them feeling isolated and unhappy.
 It is really about the intention, which is where the distinction between bullying and banter might be found.

 Bullying can rob you of your confidence and diminish your self-esteem.
 It can take lots of courage to seek help, and sometimes people might be stuck in such a rut they may not realise they are being bullied, and instead seek help for symptoms that might stem from bullying.
 For example associated issues can include: social anxiety, depression, low self-esteem, self-harm, suicidal thoughts.

 If you feel you are being bullied, support is available and you are not alone going through this.
 There are some agencies listed on my Resources page that can help you.

 Can therapy help?

-It can really help to talk about what you are going through in a supportive environment, to discuss what is happening without judgement, and explore what options you have, so therapy is one option open to you.
+It can help to talk about what you are going through in a supportive environment - to discuss what is happening without judgement and explore what options you have - so therapy is one option open to you.

-There are a number of things that therapy is likely to cover and would help with – these include exploring patterns of interactions with others, taking a deeper look at your own inner experiences and processes, working on practical strategies to raise confidence and esteem, and working to change thought patterns and behaviours in a positive way.
+There are a number of things that therapy is likely to cover and would help with – these include taking a look at your inner experiences and exploring patterns of interactions with others, working on practical strategies to raise confidence levels, and working to change reduce negative thinking patterns that keep you feeling stuck.
 A therapist might also work with you to access practical help, if this is required.

 I think someone I know is being bullied, but they won’t talk about it.
 How can I know?